petershin/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/security/using-sso-with-liferay-cloud.md

-# Using SSO with DXP Cloud
+# Using SSO with Liferay Cloud

 Customers may use their SAML 2.0 compliant Single Sign-On Identity Providers to authenticate Users to the Liferay Cloud platform.
 This document will detail the process to enable this integration.